Open-Tech-Foundation/react-state/apps/website/docs/Guides/Set State.md

 The set function is used to change the values in the state.

-You can get the state `set` function reference by passing an option to `config` object.

-Pass `{set: true}` to the hook function as config object.

-Once you enable the `set` function, the `hook` will return an `array` containing the `state` objects and a `set` function.

-The `set` function accepts a function as the first argument, and the function is called with the state.
+The `set` function accepts a function as the first argument, and the function is called with the state snapshot.

 By default, the object returned from the `set` function is `merged` into the state.
 To `replace`, pass `true` as the second argument to the `set` function.